arkadiuszpasek/timer/README.md

 ### The timer was designed to allow super quick and easy time measuring

+#### It uses unsplash api, so that you get a random background every time!

 You can check it [here](https://arkadiuszpasek.github.io/timer/#/)

 ## How to run this project: